jockee/lang/lang.md

+-- TODO: repl
+-- TODO: repl with env

--- TODO: fold as special case
+-- TODO: `foldInternal` as special case
   -- TODO: implement map in 'lang'. begin evalInEnv with reading in standard library

 -- TODO: partial mapfn (to enable pipe)
--- TODO: general case of partially applied named function? don't make map anything special -- TODO: pretty syntax for bound functions
+-- TODO: general case of partially applied named function? don't make map anything special. do so by -- having everything in stdlib? the exposed fold should be a stdlib one. how about partial application -- of regular operators? not initially? (x: x + 1) is as good as (+1) -- TODO: dict/record/map
+-- TODO: list index/at
+-- TODO: pretty syntax for bound functions
 -- TODO: Ord (GT LT EQ)
 -- TODO: case expression

--- TODO: discover tests

 -- TODO: Maybe
+-- TODO: string concatenation
 -- TODO: string interpolation
 -- TODO: where clause
 -- TODO: Static typing
 -- TODO: Pattern matching
 -- TODO: modules
--- TODO: REPL

 maybeNum = Some 1 :  Maybe Integer // Maybe = Nothing | Some a